CCBR/reneeTools/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+TODO: This is a basic example which shows you how to solve a common
+problem:

 ```r
 library(reneeTools)